Eli Junior Kroupi: Lorient

-A product of the Lorient Academy, Kroupi started playing with the reserve team in the Championnat National 2 in the end of the 2021–22 season.
+A product of the FC Lorient Academy, Kroupi started playing with the reserve team in the Championnat National 2 in the end of the 2021–22 season.
 He signed his first professional contract with the club on the summer 2022.
 While proving to be a regular goalscorer with the reserve, he made his first appearance with the professional squad in April 2023, for the Ligue 1 game against Marseille.

 Kroupi made his professional debut for Lorient on the 3 June 2023 during a home Ligue 1 against Strasbourg, to be the youngest player in his club's history breaking previous record of Mattéo Guendouzi, when he replaced Romain Faivre at the 83rd minute and his team won the match 2–1.
 Despite this being the last round of the 2022–23 French top flight, Kroupi became at the age of 16 years and 345 days, the third youngest player to enter the field that season, only behind Warren Zaïre-Emery and Leny Yoro.

 On 23 September 2023, he scored his first Ligue 1 goal for Lorient in a 5–3 away defeat against Nantes, to be the youngest scorer in club's history, breaking previous record of André Ayew.
 A month later, on 8 October, after scoring twice in a 3–3 away draw against Lyon, he became the youngest player to score a brace in Ligue 1 since Bernard Zénier in 1974, at 17 years old and 107 days.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+In the 2024–25 season, he finished as the top scorer in Ligue 2 with 22 goals, helping Lorient secure promotion back to the top division.